 If using paper is not for you, then a spreadsheet can be created to do the job.
 If you are adept at using spreadsheets, you can create the spreadsheet to have all your employees listed with one tab for the total amount of PTO hours they can take for vacation, sick leave, etc., and separate tabs for each month of the year, with the days of the month listed.

 There are numerous free spreadsheet templates available online for you to modify to suit your needs.
-One template that may be suitable can be found here.

 Time Tracking Software

-A PTO tracking program can be an invaluable tool for your business.
+When wondering how to calculate work hours and pay, a PTO tracking program can be an invaluable tool for your business.
 It allows users to enter the vacation and other paid time-off entitlement for employees, and the system will then automatically calculate the remaining PTO days.
 It can also show you who is at work and who is absent, and for what reason, vacation, sick, or personal time off.